StephMode/bootcamp-session-notes/shell-and-git/shell-and-git-cheatsheet.md

 git branch -a list all branches (local and remote) git branch -d <branchname> delete a branch

-Remember: if you are in the current branch, just use git push to fetch the status of your post PR review
+Remember: if you are in the current branch, just use git pull to fetch the status of your post PR review